Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and

 Most Spiders Are Harmless to Humans

 Forget all the scary stuff you've read in books and seen in movies about spiders.
 Yes, spiders have lots of eyes and hairy legs, but most of them are harmless to us.
-Thanks to the many great photographers with extreme close-up lenses we are able to see them up close and they are definitely a scary sight.
+Thanks to the many great photographers with extreme close-up lenses we are able to see them up close which can definitely be a scary sight.
 Those photographs can make even the tiniest spider look like a creature out of a science fiction movie.

 However, in your yard, spiders are your friends (except for black widows or brown recluses—you'll want to stay away from them).
 Most of the approximately 4,000 species of spiders in the United States are just looking for an insect to eat.

 Spiders will do their best to keep the populations of garden pests to a minimum and they begin their work as soon as the insects begin appearing.

 How to Attract Spiders to Your Garden

 It's easy to attract spiders if you are a gardener who loves flowers and vegetables.
 If you have plenty of insects around your yard, the spiders will come.

-The praying mantis gets its name for the way its front legs are bent in a “praying” motion but luckily for us, it has a voracious appetite and is only praying for an unsuspecting garden pest to get close enough to devour.
+The praying mantis gets its name for the way its front legs are bent in a “praying” motion but luckily for us, it has a voracious appetite and is only praying for an unsuspecting garden pest to get close enough for it to devour.